-- 3. Confirming the Applicant's control over the requested FQDN by having the Applicant make an agreed-upon change to the website (in accordance with section 3.2.2.4.6 of the Baseline Requirements). - Confirming that the Request Token or Random Value appear in the content of a file or on a webpage in the form of a meta tag, the file or webpage being accessed via the URL HTTP[S]://<Authorization Domain>/.well-known/pki-validation/FileName over port 80 (HTTP) or 443 (HTTPS).

-The Random Value is generated by Sectigo and remains valid for use for no more than 30 days from its generation;

-- 4. Confirming the Applicant's control over the requested FQDN by confirming the presence of a Random Value or Request Token in a DNS CNAME record for an Authorization Domain Name or an Authorization Domain Name that is prefixed with a label that begins with an underscore character (as defined in section 3.2.2.4.7 of the Baseline Requirements).
+- 3. Confirming the Applicant's control over the requested FQDN by verifying that the Request Token or Random Value is contained in the contents of a file (in accordance with section 3.2.2.4.18 of the Baseline Requirements).
+Confirming that the Request Token or Random Value is located on the Authorization Domain Name, under the HTTP[S]://<Authorization Domain>/.well-known/pki-validation/ over port 80 (HTTP) or 443 (HTTPS).
+The Random Value is generated by Sectigo and remains valid for use for no more than 30 days from its generation; - 4.
+Confirming the Applicant's control over the requested FQDN by confirming the presence of a Random Value or Request Token in a DNS CNAME or TXT record for an Authorization Domain Name or an Authorization Domain Name that is prefixed with a label that begins with an underscore character (as defined in section 3.2.2.4.7 of the Baseline Requirements).
 The Random Value is generated by Sectigo and remains valid for no more than 30 days from its generation; - 5.
 Confirming the Applicant's control over the requested FQDN by confirming that the Applicant controls an IP address returned from a DNS lookup for A or AAAA records for the FQDN (as defined in section 3.2.2.4.8 of the Baseline Requirements). - 6.
 Confirming the Applicant's control over the FQDN by sending a Random Value via email and then receiving a confirming response utilizing the Random Value.
 The Random Value MUST be sent to a DNS CAA Email Contact.
-The relevant CAA Resource Record Set MUST be found using the search algorithm defined in RFC 6844 Section 4, as amended by Errata 5065 (Appendix A) (as defined in section 3.2.2.4.13 of the Baseline Requirements). - 7.
+The relevant CAA Resource Record Set MUST be found using the search algorithm defined in RFC 8659 Section 3 (as defined in section 3.2.2.4.13 of the Baseline Requirements). - 7.
 Confirming the Applicant's control over the FQDN by sending a Random Value via email and then receiving a confirming response utilizing the Random Value.
-The Random Value MUST be sent to an email address identified as a DNS TXT record email contact for the Authorization Domain Name selected to validate the FQDN (as defined in Section 3.2.2.4.14 and Appendix B of the Baseline Requirements).
+The Random Value MUST be sent to an email address identified as a DNS TXT record email contact for the Authorization Domain Name selected to validate the FQDN (as defined in Section 3.2.2.4.14 and Appendix B of the Baseline Requirements). - 8.
+Confirming the Applicant's control over the FQDN by validating domain control of the FQDN using the ACME HTTP Challenge method as defined in section 8.3 of RFC 8555 and in accordance with section 3.2.2.4.19 of the Baseline Requirements. - 9.
+Confirming the Applicant's control over a FQDN by validating domain control of the FQDN by negotiating a new application layer protocol using the TLS Application-Layer Protocol Negotiation (ALPN) Extension [RFC7301] as defined in RFC 8737 (as defined in section 3.2.2.4.20 of the Baseline Requirements).
+The token (as defined in RFC 8737, section 3) SHALL NOT be used for more than 30 days from its creation.